sotpapathe/Super-Haxagon/README.md

 ## Building

-Super Haxagon targets the 3DS, Switch, Windows (MinGW + MSVC), and Linux.
+Super Haxagon targets the 3DS, Switch, PSP, Windows (MinGW + MSVC), and Linux.
 For desktop platforms, it uses a cross platform library called SFML, so it will probably also compile on other platforms that support it.

 1. Clone this repository with `git clone https://github.com/RedTopper/Super-Haxagon.git --recursive`